Why so many hook types,

 They are commonly used in big game fishing where hook strength is vital, but many trophy hunters and competition fishers use them in salt and fresh water fishing.

-How Big Is Enough?
+How Big A Hook Is Enough?

 First a quick lurch into trout fishing.
 Dyed in the wool saltwater fishermen are often amazed at the large size of trout that can be caught on seemingly tiny hooks.
 Trout of 2 or 3kg (4 - 6lb) and over are routinely caught on barely-visible size 18 hooks and smaller.